Textualize/textual/docs/guide/layout.md

     --8<-- "docs/examples/guide/layout/center_layout.css"
     ```

-Notice that the first widget yielded from `compose` appears at the top of the stack,
+Widgets are drawn in the order they are yielded from `compose`.
-and the final widget yielded appears at the bottom.
+The first yielded widget appears at the bottom, and widgets yielded after it are stacked on top.

 ## Grid